collabdotcloud/docs.collab.cloud/docs/help/using-the-support-portal.md

 Choose which product you want to log an issue with in the menu that opens.

 <img src="/assets/images/screen-shots/help/support-portal-new-request.png" alt="New Request" />
+___

 Fill in the form as detailed as possible.
 It is very important that we receive as much information as you have, so please include anything you can think of that will help us in the case.
-Otherwise we might need to come back to you with requests for more information and that will pro long the process on getting the issue solved.
+Otherwise we might need to come back to you with requests for more information and that will prolong the process on getting the issue solved.

 Information that helps us is for example: